 Creating the Ad

-To create the most effective ad you will need to determine what your headline and description will be to get users to click your ad and where you’ll want to send them once they’ve clicked on it.
+To create the most effective ad, you will need to determine your headline and description to get users to click your ad and where you’ll want to send them once they’ve clicked on it.

 This should send users to a landing page.
 This landing page should be an IDX website of yours that has a built-in lead capture form on it.
-This lead capture form should pop-up automatically after a fixed amount of time or properties the user has looked at.
-There are many services that offer this type of website – kvCORE, Firepoint, BoomTown, Commissions INC. – to name a few.
+This lead capture form should pop up automatically after a fixed amount of time or properties the user has looked at.
+Many services offer this type of website – kvCORE, Firepoint, BoomTown, Commissions INC. – to name a few.

 Don’t just send clients to your root domain.
-Make sure they land on the page that gives them the most relevant results based on what they are searching for.
-This will help keep your bounce rate low, which means that the user will spend more time on your page before clicking away.
+Make sure they land on the page with the most relevant results based on what they are searching for.
+This will help keep your bounce rate low, so the user will spend more time on your page before clicking away.

 Customize the display path so that it incorporates your keywords.

 Give additional information about what the user will receive when they click on that link.
-The more clear you can be, the better.
+The clearer you can be, the better.

 Click-Through Rate (CTR)

 Click-through rate is a commonly used metric in advertising campaigns to measure their effectiveness.
-It measures the ratio between the number of users who click a link on a page, versus those that just view the page.
+It measures the ratio of users who click a link on a page versus those who just view the page.

-Google Adwords will tell you exactly what your CTR is.
+Google Adwords will tell you precisely what your CTR is.
 Anything above 10% is doing great.
 5% is average.
-If below 5% you may want to reconsider your headline and description.
+If below 5%, you may want to reconsider your headline and description.

-Adjusting your ad copy based on the results from your campaign is important for boosting your quality score with Google Ads, and thus your ability to rank higher on the first page of the search engine results pages.
+Adjusting your ad copy based on the results from your campaign is important for boosting your quality score with Google Ads and, thus, your ability to rank higher on the first page.

 Traffic to Lead Ratio

 Determine how much traffic it takes to generate one lead.
-In my example, I had 270 clicks and 12 leads generated.
-This equals 4.4% which is a decent conversion ratio from traffic to lead.
-If you are getting less than that you may want to consider changing up your landing page and lead capture form.
+In my example, I had 270 clicks, and 12 leads generated.
+This equals 4.4%, a decent conversion ratio from traffic to lead.
+If you are getting less than that, you may consider changing your landing page and lead capture form.
 If you are getting better than that, then kudos to you!

 Lead to Client Ratio

-Be sure you track your conversion ratio from lead all the way to closed deal.
+Be sure you track your conversion ratio from lead to a closed deal.
 This is the most important key metric.
-If you don’t track this long-term you can not measure your return on investment.
-It takes around six months before you’ll know any meaningful data on this.
+If you don’t track this long-term, you can not measure your return on investment.
+It takes around six months to know any meaningful data on this.